General Terms and Conditions of the onlineshop www.berberlin.com

 (1) The Vendor shall deliver the merchandise within the time given in the item`s description after the payment is made.

-(2) For shipping within Germany, a period of 3-5 business days is calculated for delivery.
+(2) For shipping within Germany, a period of 2-3 business days is calculated for delivery.
+Our shipping days are Tuesday, Wednesday and Thursday.

-(3) For deliveries to destinations outside Germany, a period of 7-18 business days, depending on the destination, has to be added to the respective domestic delivery time.
+(3) For deliveries to destinations in Europe, a period of 3-5 business days, depending on the destination, has to be added to the respective domestic delivery time.

 (4) If the customer’s order contains more than one product, all products will be delivered in one single shipment; for this shipment, the longest given delivery period for any of the contained products will apply.
 If the customer wishes a product to be delivered seperately in shorter time, he may place a seperate order for that product.